NCATS-Tangerine/translator-knowledge-graph/database/scripts/README.md

 1. *Concepts:* the file containing the identification and semantic details of the concepts being loaded (as nodes) into the TKG.
 Concept types are assumed to be based on the [Biolink Model](https://github.com/biolink/biolink-model).
 2. *Statements:* the file containing the subject concept - predicate - object concept - evidence assertions of the TKG.
 Predicates used are also drawn from the the [Biolink Model](https://github.com/biolink/biolink-model).

+# Concept File Format

+The RKB legacy concepts.tsv has the following columns:

+* qid - is the object id of a WikiData entity
+* semantic_groups - the UMLS Semantic Group
+* preflabel
+* synonyms
+* definition